Personal boundaries: Process

-Having healthy values and boundaries is a lifestyle, not a quick fix to an relationship dispute.
+Having healthy values and boundaries is a lifestyle, not a quick fix to a relationship dispute.

 Values are constructed from a mix of conclusions, beliefs, opinions, attitudes, past experiences and social learning.
 Jacques Lacan considers values to be layered in a hierarchy, reflecting “all the successive envelopes of the biological and social status of the person” from the most primitive to the most advanced.

 Personal values and boundaries operate in two directions, affecting both the incoming and outgoing interactions between people.
 These are sometimes referred to as the 'protection' and 'containment' functions.

 Scope

 The three most commonly mentioned categories of values and boundaries are: